boazeckstein/domain_analysis/README.md

 3. The server will automatically run the domain analysis when it starts and every 60 minutes thereafter.

+## Docker Setup

+You can also run the service using Docker.
+Follow the steps below:

+1. Ensure you have Docker and Docker Compose installed on your machine.

+2. Build the Docker image:
+    ```sh
+    docker-compose build
+    ```

+3. Start the Docker container:
+    ```sh
+    docker-compose up
+    ```

+4. The server will start on `http://localhost:3000`.

+5. The server will automatically run the domain analysis when it starts and every 60 minutes thereafter.

 ## API Endpoints

 ### Add a Domain